-If you do not need to lodge a tax return for the 2015-16 income year (1 July 2015 to 30 June 2016), you will need to complete the form below and send it to the ATO by 31 October 2016.
+If you do not need to lodge a tax return for the 2016-17 income year (1 July 2016 to 30 June 2017), you will need to complete the form below and send it to the ATO by 31 October 2017.

-For more information about lodging a tax return see Individual tax return instructions 2016.
-From 1 July 2016 you can get copies of Individual tax return instructions 2016 (NAT 71050-06.2016) by phoning the Publications Distribution Service on 1300 720 092.
+For more information about lodging a tax return see Individual tax return instructions 2017.
+From 1 July 2017 you can get copies of Individual tax return instructions 2017 (NAT 71050-06.2017) by phoning the Publications Distribution Service on 1300 720 092.

 Your tax file number (TFN) See the Privacy note in the Declaration at the bottom of this form.
-Your date of birth MONTH YEAR Title - for example, Mr, Mrs, Ms, Miss Surname or family name Given names Your postal address Suburb or town State Postcode Country if not Australia Postcode Country if not Australia I will not have to lodge a tax return for 2016 or any future years because: Please: sign the declaration below.
+Your date of birth Title - for example, Mr, Mrs, Ms, Miss Surname or family name Given names our postal address Suburb or town State Postcode Country if not Australia lave you changed your postal address since your last tax return?
+Print the address on your last notice of assessment or the address you last told us about.
+Suburb or town State Postcode Country if not Australia Your phone number during business hours - if it is convenient Area code Phone number I will not have to lodge a tax return reasons listed in the Individual tax return instructions 2017 apply.
+I will not have to lodge a tax return instructions 2017 apply.
+Please : sign the declaration below.
 Privacy The ATO is authorised by the Taxation Administration Act 1953 or request your tax file number (TFN).
 We will use your TFN to dentify you in our records.
 It is not an offence not to provide your TFN.
 However if you do not provide your TFN, there may be a lelay in processing this form.
-Taxation law authorises the ATO to collect information and to lisclose it to other government agencies.
-For information about our privacy go to ato.gov.au/privacy I declare that the information I have given on this non-lodgment advice is true and correct.
-The tax law imposes heavy penalties for giving false or our privacy go to ato.gov.au privacy DAY MONTH YEAR Date AUSTRALIAN TAXATION OFFICE AND SIGNED SEND TO: GPO BOX 9845 IN YOUR CAPITAL CITY Note: Do not replace the words IN YOUR CAPITAL CITY with the name of your capital city.
+Taxation law authorises the ATO to collect information and to I declare that the information I have given on this non-lodgment advice is true and correct.
+The tax law imposes heavy penalties for giving false or misleading information.
+Signature disclose it to other government agencies.
+For information about your privacy go to ato.gov.au/privacy DAY MONTH YEAR Date AUSTRALIAN TAXATION OFFICE AND SIGNED SEND TO: GPO BOX 9845 IN YOUR CAPITAL CITY Note: Do not replace the words IN YOUR CAPITAL CITY with the name of your capital city.
 Because of a special agreement with Australia Post there is no need for you to include the name of your capital city or a postcode.